PERCENTILE AND ITS USES IN HOSPITALS, THE STOCK MARKET, AND SCHOOLS

 The Term Percentile As Used by Stock Brokers

-Here the term “Top 10th Percentile” and “In the top 10%” are used to describe the same thing.
-According to the definition of percentile there is no such thing as the “Top X percentile.”
-Of course one can be in the top 10 or within the top 10%.
+Here the terms “Top 10th Percentile” and “In the top 10%” are used to describe the same thing.
+According to the definition of percentiles researched there is no such thing as the “Top X percentile.”
+However, something or someone can be among the top 10 or score within the 10th percentile.
 The first expression therefore seems to be used incorrectly.
 See article headline below:

 From FORBES Online:

 "Top 10th Percentile Ranked Dividend Stock BGCP Becomes Oversold"